wavefrontHQ/docs/pages/doc/tracing_integrations.md

 For more accurate RED metrics, you can disable the 3rd party sampling, and set up [sampling through the Wavefront proxy](trace_data_sampling.html#setting-up-explicit-sampling-through-the-proxy).

-The Wavefront proxy or Wavefront Tracer will auto-derive the RED metrics first, and then perform the sampling.
+The Wavefront proxy will auto-derive the RED metrics first, and then perform the sampling.

 ## Enable Logs
 You can enable logging for your Jaeger and Zipkin integrations.